 Attendance at social events with alcohol is limited to guests who are 18 years of age or older and full-time, currently enrolled Kenyon students under the age of 18 with parental permission.
 Attendees at social events with alcohol are required to present a College issued ID card.
 Non-Kenyon student guests must be accompanied by their Kenyon student host and must present legal proof of age with a state issued ID card.
 The hands of all attendees will be marked to designate attendees who are 21 or over, and also for attendees who are under the age of 21.
-Occupancy limits for the space may not be exceeded.
+Occupancy limits for the space may not be exceeded at any time of the event, or it will be closed by Campus Safety.